pacoyelo/pygame_race/README.md

-# first progra using pygame
+# first program using pygame
 # it's a race game